Consider the Comparison

 She uses public transport for work, but needs a car for the weekly shop, occasional trips to the recycling centre, and to visit elderly relatives who live 25 miles away.

-The family has an occasional day out to the seaside in the summer.
+The family take their holidays at the seaside in the summer.

 She calculates this to be cheaper – and a lot less hassle – than owning a car.